 I have prepared for you some dos and do not’s to interviewing that you should observe in order to avoid any awkward situations.
 If your podcast is designed to address touchy subjects, provide your guest with a list of questions in advance to have them approved.
 This is especially important if your guest is notable or when you feel you may be pushing your luck with the questions you have prepared.

 Provide your guest with best practices related to software, hardware, language, tone, recording space, etc. Create a pre-interview checklist of requirements.
 Include things like recording in a quiet room, using headphones to reduce echo between the microphones, using a microphone if at all possible.
 If this is applicable provide detailed instructions on using the recording software, etc. This will help put your guest at ease and make the interview more natural.
 Remember that this may be their first podcast interview experience and even smallest details could go a long way when putting your guest at ease.

 Start Recording Before the Interview Starts

 Not everybody will be as comfortable in front of the microphone as you.
 It may be worth for you to consider hitting the record button before the interview officially starts.
 Just start talking for a bit to alleviate the fear and stress that public speaking causes some people to experience.
 If they know that they are being recorded but you start with some small talk that can be edited out, they will be able to get into a groove and flow before the true recording begins.

 Content is Everything

-Great, compelling content is trully everything.
-When you make the effort, go extra lengths and have increddible guest on the show – use this opportunity to create content that wider audience will want to read.
+Great, compelling content is truly everything.
+When you make the effort, go extra lengths and have incredible guest on the show – use this opportunity to create content that wider audience will want to read.
 The podcast interview questions you ask are the very first step in creating compelling and thoughtful interviews.
 Making sure that they can be consumed comfortably is step two.
 If you prepare your guests, they will walk away feeling as if their time was valuable, and you will have created priceless content to share with your listeners.